Clamp (manga artists): Style

 In general, Ohkawa gets her inspiration for the group from everyday events such as dreams or the news.
 Unlike most manga artists who specialize in a single genre, Clamp has created a diverse body of work.
-Clamp's genres vary widely, from childish and comedic (Cardcaptor Sakura, Chobits, Clamp School Detectives) to more dramatic and teen-rated (xxxHolic, X) series.
+Clamp's genres vary widely, from childish and comedic (Cardcaptor Sakura,Clamp School Detectives) to more dramatic and teen-rated (xxxHolic, X) series.
 Furthermore, drawing from the idea of Osamu Tezuka's Star System as they did in Tsubasa: Reservoir Chronicle, Clamp often crossover characters from their own series into their other works, which gives rise to a loosely defined "Clamp Universe".

 Although most of their manga are female-oriented, Clamp has also attracted male readers in their early works through their handling of fight scenes in X and Tokyo Babylon.
 Tsubasa: Reservoir Chronicle is a male-oriented manga but Clamp still added multiple motifs to attracts readers such as Syaoran's romantic journey. xxxHolic is an adult-oriented manga but it uses Kimihiro Watanuki as a protagonist that would attract a female demographic.